s00500/ESPUI/README.md

 - Public Access to ESPAsyncServer ✅
 - Graph Widget ✅

+* Persist save graph in local storage #10
+* Switch slider behaviour ?
 * Cleanup Example, DNS and autojoin
-* Persist save graph in local storage
 * data upload new info to doc? (copy to folder?)
 * Cleanup and extend Documentation
   - Number field ✅